kaitlynstrickfaden/edger/vignettes/edger_use.md

     all contexts.
 -   `save`: a Boolean (T/F) indicating if the recolored image should be saved.
-The default is False, but if it is set to True, the recolored image will be saved to the working directory with "\_edger" appended to the original file name.
+The default is False, but if it is set to True, the recolored image will be saved to the working directory with “\_edger” appended to the original file name.

 <br>